 Table 1.
 Quality Education India Development Impact Bond interventions and targets

 Given the dire statistics on learning across India, the QEI DIB seeks to improve the literacy and numeracy outcomes of children in marginalized communities.
 Whether the four interventions in the program achieve this learning is measured through an independent evaluation conducted by ConveGenius Insights (formerly Gray Matters India or GMI), using a quasi-experimental design.
 Learning targets are measured through the GMI tests—written and oral assessments developed locally in accordance with the curriculum.
 These learning targets equal the difference in growth in learning over time between those receiving the interventions and a comparison group.
 The targets are based on expected intervention effect sizes taken from a meta-analysis of global and Indian literature on comparable education interventions.
-Across all service providers and across subjects, the average expected learning gain is 25 scale score points in a given year, which is equivalent to one standard deviation.
+Across all service providers and across subjects, the average expected learning gain is 25 scale score points in a given year.
 Payments to the investor, the UBS Optimus Foundation, are based on a price per outcome times the learning outcome times the number of students enrolled and are reinvested into the program at the end of each year if outcomes have been achieved and there are positive returns.
 A cap is placed on cumulative outcomes in a given year (not more than 125 percent of the outcome) and a maximum internal rate of return of 8 percent at the end of the four-year DIB.
 This translates into a base case potential return of $745,000 for the investor.

 Year 2 learning achievement results